District Volunteer Interpreters Program

 - Confirm the student or family member(s) truly needs interpretation support; although many families’ home language is not English, they can communicate well in English.

-- Check the availability of Multicultural Liaison Workers (MCLW) with the desired language assigned to your school for assistance first.
+- Check the availability of Multicultural Liaison Worker (MCLW) with the desired language assigned to your school for assistance first.

 - Should an MCLW not be available, please decide whether you would like to conduct the interpretation service virtually (on MS Teams or Zoom) or in person.

 - Complete the online volunteer interpreter request form.

 - Please allow a minimum of 48 hours of processing time; we will, however, provide you with an interpreter in the shortest time possible.

 Notice: The service above is for school use only.

 Once your request form is completed, an administrative assistant will process your application by locating a volunteer who has the language capacity and the volunteer availability.
 Then you will receive an email from email@example.com to inform you of the volunteer interpreter’s contact information so you can arrange the date, time, and method of service (virtually or in person) with the volunteer interpreter directly.

 If you would like to contact the district volunteer interpreters program, please use firstname.lastname@example.org for direct communication.